ADirin/DataBase_Solution/Week 1/Lecture_1.md

 | 1         | Alice      | Math, Physics     |
 | 2         | Bob        | Math, Chemistry   |

+  - In this table, the 'Courses' column contains multiple values, which violates the atomicity requirement of 1NF.
 **Normalized to 1NF:**
+  - To convert this table into 1NF, we need to ensure that each course is represented in a separate row:
 | StudentID | Name  | Course    |
 |-----------|-------|-----------|
 | 1         | Alice | Math      |